IntelRealSense/librealsense/examples/measure/readme.md

 ## Overview

 This tutorial is designed to explain some of the more advanced SDK topics by writing a simple "Ruler" app.
-> **Note:** Measuring dimentions of real-world objects is one of the obvious applications of a depth camera.
-This sample is not intented to be a proper measurement tool, but rather to showcase critical concepts.
+> **Note:** Measuring dimensions of real-world objects is one of the obvious applications of a depth camera.
+This sample is not indented to be a proper measurement tool, but rather to showcase critical concepts.
 > Both the algorithm and the performance of this app can be considerably improved

 In this tutorial you will learn how to: